 I have worked as a Speech/Language Pathologist and Special Education Generalist for more than 25 years.
 I would love to help you if you or a family member experiences difficulty with school, with communicating, (receptive or expressive), difficulty with reading or math skills.

 Please contact me at email@example.com to request a session to work on thinking therapy!
-I use direct instruction with multi-sensory strategies to build success.
-I use various programs for Reading, including Wilson Reading System, and for Math, including visual strategies.
+I use structured literacy with direct instruction, opportunities to practice multi-sensory strategies and meaningful interactions with language to build success.
+I use various programs for Reading, (including Wilson Reading System, All About Reading and Spelling), and for Math, including visual strategies.
 I use my unique background to build student confidence and skills!
 Our first meeting is at no charge so contact me now!

 pay for service

 What areas are involved?
 As a speech/language pathologist and special education generalist, I have experience and am an expert to work on: